In Tulsa, solemn remembrances of a century-old race massacre by survivors and descendants

 No one was ever punished for the attack, and the victims were never compensated for the lives and property lost.

-But Black state Sen. Kevin Matthews (D) told reporters the commission had agreed to pay the survivors $100,000 to each and donate $2 million to a reparations fund in exchange for their participation in Remember and Rise.
+But state Sen. Kevin Matthews (D), who is Black, told reporters the commission had agreed to pay the survivors $100,000 each and donate $2 million to a reparations fund in exchange for their participation in Remember and Rise.

-Then, Matthews, said, the request changed to $1 million for each survivor and $50 million for the fund — an account the lawyers denied.
+Then, Matthews said, the request changed to $1 million for each survivor and $50 million for the fund — an account the lawyers denied.

-On Sunday, John Legend tweeted a message of support to those demanding reparations.
+On Sunday, Legend tweeted a message of support to those demanding reparations.

 Read more Retropolis: